-- (f) wholly abandoning the poll at an overseas polling station in a foreign country or a special polling station in a nursing home because voting in person thereat cannot start or be resumed or completed due to special circumstances in the foreign country or nursing home, as the case may be; - (g) any alternate method of voting by electors at the poll except that any alternate method of voting must be such that an elector casting his or her vote using that method for an election - (i) receives the same information (in the same order), and has the same voting options, as would appear in the ballot paper for the election that the person would be given if he or she were instead voting in person under sections 39 and 42; and - (ii) is able to indicate his or her vote in a way that, if he or she were instead marking a ballot paper in person, would satisfy the requirements of section 42; - (h) the giving of public notice of - (i) any change, suspension, adjournment and postponement, abandonment, new start or resumption mentioned in paragraph (a), (b), (c) or (d), as the case may be; - (ii) any abandoning of voting or the counting of votes mentioned in paragraph (e) or (f); and - (iii) any alternate method of voting mentioned in paragraph (g); and
+- (f) wholly abandoning the poll at an overseas polling station in a foreign country or a special polling station in a nursing home because voting in person thereat cannot start or be resumed or completed due to special circumstances in the foreign country or nursing home, as the case may be; - (g) any alternate method of voting by electors at the poll except that any alternate method of voting must be such that an elector casting his or her vote using that method for an election - (i) receives the same information (in the same order), and has the same voting options, as would appear in the ballot paper for the election that the person would be given if he or she were instead voting in person under sections 22 and 25; and - (ii) is able to indicate his or her vote in a way that, if he or she were instead marking a ballot paper in person, would satisfy the requirements of section 25; - (h) the giving of public notice of - (i) any change, suspension, adjournment and postponement, abandonment, new start or

-- (i) the witnessing or attesting to any thing (but not voting) through the use of remote communication technology, such as by video conferencing, tele-conferencing or other electronic means. - (4) Regulations made under subsection (1) - (a) must not authorise any person to vote - (i) more than once at any election in or in respect of the same electoral division in which he or she is registered as an elector;
+- resumption mentioned in paragraph (a), (b), (c) or (d), as the case may be; - (ii) any abandoning of voting or the counting of votes mentioned in paragraph (e) or (f); and - (iii) any alternate method of voting mentioned in paragraph (g); and - (i) the witnessing or attesting to any thing (but not voting) through the use of remote communication technology, such as by video conferencing, tele-conferencing or other electronic means. - (4) Regulations made under subsection (1) -

-- (ii) in or in respect of an electoral division other than the electoral division in which he or she is registered as an elector; and - (iii) in or in respect of more than one electoral division at any general election; - (b) must provide for a record of every vote cast at a polling station but the vote record must not contain any means of identifying the person who cast the vote; - (c) must make provision for, or in relation to, how this Act applies in relation to votes cast using an alternate method of voting; and - (d) must be consistent with the principles laid down in any provision of the Act that is modified by those regulations. - (5) Regulations made under subsection (1) may make different provisions in relation to different classes of voters affected differently by the same disruptive event occurring or about to occur at an election. - (6) However, nothing in this section limits or affects, or authorises the making of regulations that limit or affect, the operation of section 26. - (7) In this section -

-"counting", of votes cast at an election, includes recounting and adding votes cast at the election;
+- (a) must not authorise any person to vote more than once at an election; - (b) must provide for a record of every vote cast at a polling station but the vote record must not contain any means of identifying the person who cast the vote; - (c) must make provision for, or in relation to, how this Act applies in relation to votes cast using an alternate method of voting; and - (d) must be consistent with the principles laid down in any provision of this Act that is modified by those regulations. - (5) Regulations made under subsection (1) may make different provisions in relation to different classes of voters affected differently by the same disruptive event occurring or about to occur at an election. - (6) However, nothing in this section limits or affects, or authorises the making of regulations that limit or affect, the operation of section 7A. - (7) In this section - "counting", of votes cast at an election, includes recounting and adding votes cast at the election;